jonathanconway/MovieBrowser/README.md

 │   ├── assets         # Static files
-│   ├── json           # JSON data file (in future, could utilise a web-service rather than JSON) │   └── dist           # Output files for webpack on production └── webpack
+│   ├── json           # JSON data file (in future, could utilise a web-service rather than JSON) │   └── dist           # Output files for webpack on production ├── tests              # Unit tests with Mocha and Sinon └── webpack
     ├── dev.config.js  # Webpack config for development
     ├── prod.config.js # Webpack config for building the production files